zuozhenggh/learning-library/developer-library/oracle-db-features-for-developers/adb-json/adb-provision.md

-# Provisioning Autonomous Database (ADW and ATP)
+# Provisioning Autonomous Database (ADW, ATP and JSON)

 ## **Introduction**

-This lab walks you through the steps to get started using the Oracle Autonomous Database (Autonomous Data Warehouse [ADW] and Autonomous Transaction Processing [ATP]) on Oracle Cloud.
-You will provision a new ATP instance and connect to the database using Oracle SQL Developer Web.
+This lab walks you through the steps to get started using the Oracle Autonomous Database (Autonomous Data Warehouse [ADW], Autonomous Transaction Processing [ATP] and Autonomous JSON Database [AJD]) on Oracle Cloud.
+Here, you will provision a new ATP instance and connect to the database using Oracle SQL Developer Web.

-*Note: While this lab uses ATP, the steps are identical for creating and connecting to an ADW database.*
+*Note: While this lab uses ATP, the steps are identical for creating and connecting to an ADW or AJD database.*

 Estimated time: 5 minutes